Who is Dan Rose? Meet Love Island’s Casa Amor contestant with his eyes on Amber

 The bathroom salesman from Nuneaton means business

-Love Island’s Casa Amor is back – which means we have a brand new set of Islanders heading into the two villas.
+A brand new set of Islanders headed into Casa Amor, with the familiar fallout following in their wake.

-This year, in a twist to the usual format, the girls will be heading to Casa Amor, where they will be greeted by six new lads determined to turn heads.
+This year, in a twist to the usual format, the girls headed to Casa Amor, where they were be greeted by six new lads determined to turn heads.

 - Love Island Casa Amor line-up revealed